sola-st/github-workflow-resource-optimization/README.md

         "here you put token 2",
     ]
     ```
-3. Run the cells of the notebook one after another
+3. Run the cells of the notebook one after another.

 #### Resulting Data
 Applying the above collection process we obtained the following data files (In case you are viewing this insdie the GitHub repository, you can find all the files inside this relase [LINK TO RELEASE](https://github.com/sola-st/github-workflow-resource-optimization/releases/tag/v1.0.0)):